karatehammer/consulting_website/README.md

 To get this project running you'll have to:
 * fork and clone this repo.
 * You'll need to run `npm install` to get the proper dependencies installed.
-* once you have everything installed you can run `gatsby develop` in the directory you cloned the repo to to start the development server.
+* once you have everything installed you can run `npm run develop` in the directory you cloned the repo to to start the development server.
 * By default the website will show up at `localhost:8000`

 ## Prerequisites